-Baillie Gifford Investment Funds as described in this Prospectus is an investment company with variable capital, incorporated in Great Britain under the OEIC Regulations, and is an umbrella company as defined in the OEIC Regulations.
+Baillie Gifford Investment Funds II as described in this Prospectus is an investment company with variable capital, incorporated in England and Wales under the OEIC Regulations, and is an umbrella company as defined in the OEIC Regulations.
 It is governed by the OEIC Regulations, the COLL Rules and its Instrument of Incorporation.

 The Company is a collective investment scheme as defined in the Act.
 It is authorised by the FCA.
-The Company is a non-UCITS retail scheme in terms of the COLL Rules and an AIF in terms of the FUND Rules.
+The Company is a UK UCITS scheme in terms of the COLL Rules.

-The Company was authorised by the Financial Services Authority, the predecessor of the FCA, on 11 December 2008.
-Its FCA Product Reference Number ("PRN") is 488901.
+The Company was authorised by the FCA, on 12 June 2015.
+Its FCA Product Reference Number ("PRN") is 684920.
 The Company has an unlimited duration.